Agent Basics

 Import

-A previously exported Quiq Assistant definition can then be imported into a Quiq Assistant to the Draft version.
+A previously exported Quiq agent definition can then be imported into a Quiq agent to the Draft version.
 If a Draft version already exists, an Import button is available which will overwrite the existing draft with the definition in the export file.
 If no Draft version currently exists, then a Import Into Draft button exists which will create a new draft version with the definition from the export file:

 When importing, you have the option to decide whether or not you'd like to include Test Sets, and whether or not you'd like to Merge Test Sets: